MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 ## Sovereign landing zone design area's

 The Azure Landing Zone architecture consists of 8 design area's.
 Each design area describes what to consider before deploying a landing zone.
-The following sections will specifically describe the additional considerations when deploying the Sovereign Landing Zone (Preview)
+The following sections will specifically describe the additional considerations when deploying the Sovereign Landing Zone (Preview) on top of what Azure Landing Zones already advises.

 ### Resource organization